AirshipWeb/airship-website/src/pages/blog/ironic-airship2-case-study.md

 Dell Technologies, Ericsson, Fujitsu, OpenStack Foundation (OSF), Red Hat, SK Telecom, StackHPC, SUSE, SWITCH, Xflow Research, and ZTE.

-Be sure to catch up on all three days of the Hardware Automation event with these resources:
+Be sure to catch up on all three days of the [_OpenDev: Hardware Automation_]( https://www.openstack.org/events/opendev-2020/opendev-schedule-2) event with these resources:

 **Day One**
 * Recording: https://www.youtube.com/watch?v=Do1ugxm4PGw